AdobeDocs/experience-manager-dispatcher.en/help/using/permissions-cache.md

 1. Dispatcher checks the cache.
 1. Dispatcher sends a request message to the render that includes all header lines from the browser's request.
-1. The render calls the authorizer servlet to perform a security check which fails, and the render forwards the original request to Dispatcher.
+1. The render calls the Auth Checker servlet to perform a security check which fails, and the render forwards the original request to Dispatcher.
+1. Dispatcher forwards the original request to the render.
+1. The render calls the AEM authorizer servlet (This is not Dispatcher AuthChcker servlet) to perform a security check.
+When the user is authorized, the render includes the rendered page in the body of the response message.
+1. Dispatcher forwards the response to the browser.
+Dispatcher adds the body of the render's response message to the cache.

 ## Implementing permission-sensitive caching {#implementing-permission-sensitive-caching}